-What Is Lovable AI?
+What Lovable actually is

 Lovable is an AI app builder.
 You describe what you want in plain English — "a press room with a media contact form and a downloadable asset library" — and it generates a working web application.
 Not a mockup.
 Not a wireframe.
 A live, deployable site.
+The tool writes the code, configures the database when one is needed, and handles publishing.
+You edit by conversation: "make the headline bigger," "add a newsletter signup," "swap the hero image."

 Here is what a communications team now builds without that queue:

-Landing pages — for product launches, lead generation, gated research
+- Landing pages for product launches, lead generation, gated research

-Investor relations pages — earnings hubs, fact sheets, shareholder resources
+- Investor relations pages — earnings hubs, fact sheets, shareholder resources

-Interactive media kits — assets, bios, and brand materials in a usable interface
+- Interactive media kits — assets, bios, and brand materials in a usable interface

-Crisis hubs — a dedicated response site built fast, when it is needed
+- Crisis hubs — a dedicated response site built fast, when it is needed

-Data tools — calculators, survey front ends, interactive research visualizations
+- Data tools — calculators, survey front ends, interactive research visualizations

 Media portals.
 A single destination for journalists — press releases, executive bios, fact sheets, downloadable assets, and contact routing in one place.
 Most companies send reporters a shared-drive link and a PDF.
 A real media portal is a competitive advantage in a newsroom that has thirty seconds to decide whether to cover you.